KavEn06/saurbonk/README.md

 - Run the "Actual Game" file to begin playing

 ## Game Modes
-Explain the different game modes available, including their objectives.
-For example:
 - **Single Player:** Shoot targets before the timer runs out.
 - **Two Player:** Engage in local multiplayer combat against a friend sharing the same keyboard.

 ## Controls

-Outline the controls for each game mode.
-For example:
 - **Single Player:**
   - Move: WASD
   - Shoot: E